zloirock/core-js/docs/2023-02-14-so-whats-next.md

 - **"Not a problem, we will just pin the `core-js` dependency."**

-  Unlike most projects, `core-js` should be on the bleeding edge since `core-js` allows you to be on the bleeding edge of JavaScript — use the most recent JavaScript features and don’t think about engines compatibility and bugs.
+  Unlike most projects, `core-js` should be on the bleeding edge since `core-js` allows you to be on the bleeding edge of JavaScript — use the most recent JavaScript features and don't think about engines compatibility and bugs.
 However, the library has a good safety margin for the future.
 Maybe for a year or a couple, you will not have serious problems.
 After that, they will appear — polyfills will be obsolete, but still will be present in your bundles and will be just useless ballast.
 You will not be able to use new features of the language and will face new bugs in JS engines.

 - **"It's open-source, we will fork it, fuck off."**